CoopersDigitalProduction/local-foundation-blueprint/app/public/wp-content/plugins/wordfence/readme.txt

 * [Premium] Real-time IP Blacklist blocks all requests from the most malicious IPs, protecting your site while reducing load.
 * Protects your site at the endpoint, enabling deep integration with WordPress.
 Unlike cloud alternatives does not break encryption, cannot be bypassed and cannot leak data.
 * Integrated malware scanner blocks requests that include malicious code or content.
-* Protection from brute force attacks by limiting login attempts, enforcing strong passwords and other login security measures.
+* Protection from brute force attacks by limiting login attempts.

 #### WORDPRESS SECURITY SCANNER
 * Malware scanner checks core files, themes and plugins for malware, bad URLs, backdoors, SEO spam, malicious redirects and code injections.